-Vice President Clark Huskey recently had his jersey #41 retired for his outstanding efforts as a coach and Board of Director of the Columbus Cobras for over 25 years.
+Vice President Clark Huskey recently had his jersey #41 retired for his outstanding efforts as a coach and Board of Director of the Columbus Cobras for over 25 years.#41 joins #10 also retired in 1995 in honor of President/CEO Harry Huskey for his long time outstanding efforts on and off the field.
+These numbers will no longer be worn by anyone in the organization.

 Clark has lead his teams to three National titles and has been instrumental in helping many young athletes advance to the college and professional levels.
 His knowledge of the game put him atop of his peers.